-7.5 Use Simple RiverWalk District Building Forms
+G.48 Use Simple Waterfront Building Forms

-- Pitched or curved bowstring truss roof forms are strongly encouraged. - Avoid ornate building forms and details - Use simple building details, consistent with history and present built form in the waterfront area - Design other pavilions, service and recreational buildings to be compatible in form, material, and detailing with the marina buildings.
+- Pitched or curved bowstring truss roof forms are strongly encouraged. - Avoid ornate building forms and details - Use simple building details, consistent with history and present built form in the waterfront park area - Design other pavilions, service and recreational buildings to be compatible in form, material, and detailing with the marina buildings.

-7.6 Use a Building Theme for Building Complexes
+G.49 Use a Building Theme for Building Complexes